fredgibbs/fredgibbs.github.io/cv/index.md

 "The Hermeneutics of Data and Historical Writing," in Jack Dougherty and Kristen Nawrotzki (eds.), _Writing History in the Digital Age_, 159-72.
 Ann Arbor: University of Michigan Press, 2013. [with Trevor Owens]. [digitalculturebooks](http://quod.lib.umich.edu/d/dh/12230987.0001.001/1:7/--writing-history-in-the-digital-age?g=dculture;rgn=div1;view=fulltext;xc=1#7.3)

+## Other Stuff

+"How Do We Make the Future?"
+A Contribution to the History of Science Society Newsletter (July 2016) [with Erika Milam and Joanna Radin].

+_Histories of the Future_ ([histscifi.com](http://histscifi.com))

+"The Historical Value of Ephemeral Discussions of Science on the Web" in _Science &#64; Risk: Toward a National Strategy for Preserving Online Science_, 8-16.
+Washington, DC: Library of Congress National Digital Information Infrastructure and Preservation Program, 2012. [meeting site](http://www.digitalpreservation.gov/meetings/scienceonline_2012.html) \| [PDF](http://www.digitalpreservation.gov/meetings/documents/othermeetings/science-at-risk-NDIIPP-report-nov-2012.pdf)

+“Natural History,” in Robert E. Bjork (ed.), _Oxford Dictionary of the Middle Ages_.
+Oxford: Oxford University Press, 2010.

+“Poison Libels,” in Joseph P. Byrne (ed.), _Encyclopedia of Pestilence, Pandemics, and Plagues_.
+Westport and London: Greenwood Press, 2008.

 ## Reviews